Ryu Hanaoka: Super flyweight champion

 Hanaoka faced the 15-year old Muhammad Mikail Ghazali in a -54 kg catchweight bout at RISE WORLD SERIES 2025 Yokohama on June 21, 2025.

 Hanaoka faced Momu Tsukamoto at RISE WORLD SERIES 2025 Tokyo on August 2, 2025.
 He won the fight by a second-round technical knockout.

+Hanaoka vacated the RISE Super Flyweight title on January 17, 2026 in order to move up in weight.